shivanii1702/shivanitiwari-syself-devops/README.md

 ![Simple Architecture Diagram](https://github.com/wkrzywiec/k8s-helm-helmfile/blob/master/assets/arch-simple.png)

-On it you there is an additional component - Adminer.
+On it, there is an additional component - Adminer.
 Adminer (formerly phpMinAdmin) is a full-featured database management tool written in PHP.
 It's GUI application for managing the database.

 A full picture of Kubernetes cluster that is created with each approach is presented below: